 Michael’s non-executive posts include: Senior Advisor, Atlantic Council; Board Member, Halo Maritime Defense Systems; Aspen Institute, Vanguard Society of Fellows; Deputy Director, Trilateral Commission North America Group working with David Rockefeller Fellows.

-Michael's philanthropic positions include: Chair, US Holocaust Memorial Museum, Next Generation Board; Senior Advisor, Dana-Farber Cancer Institute; National Board Member & Chairman of the Finance Committee, Susan G Komen Foundation.
+His philanthropic work has included: Chair, US Holocaust Memorial Museum, Next Generation Board; Senior Advisor, Dana-Farber Cancer Institute; Board Member & Finance Committee Chairman, Susan G Komen Foundation.